 Posit has been reviewed in NewPages and The Review Review, as well as featured on Trish Hopkinson’s blog, along with an interview with editor and publisher Susan Lewis.
 Susan has also been interviewed about Posit in The Review Review.

-Susan received her MFA from Sarah Lawrence College, taught creative writing at SUNY, Purchase, and has worked as an editor and guest editor at several publications before founding Posit in 2013.
-Her work has appeared in The Awl, Boston Review, The Brooklyn Rail, Interim, and many other journals and anthologies, and reviewed in Rain Taxi, Colorado Review, Hyperallergic, Best American Poetry, The Rumpus, and elsewhere.
+Susan received her MFA from Sarah Lawrence College, taught creative writing at SUNY, Purchase, and worked as an editor and guest editor at several publications before founding Posit in 2013.
+Her work has appeared in Conjunctions, Agni, Boston Review, The Brooklyn Rail, Interim, and many other journals and anthologies, and reviewed in Rain Taxi, Colorado Review, Hyperallergic, Best American Poetry, The Rumpus, and elsewhere.
 She is a co-host of the KGB Monday Night Poetry series.
 Links to reviews, interviews, video readings and upcoming events can be found at susanlewis.net.

 Bernd Sauermann (Associate Editor)

-Bernd Sauermann is a professor of writing, literature, and film at Hopkinsville Community College in Kentucky for 20 years and is now Visiting Professor of Writing at Adams State University in Alamosa, CO.
+Bernd Sauermann served as professor of writing, literature, and film at Hopkinsville Community College in Kentucky for 20 years and is now Visiting Professor of Writing at Adams State University in Alamosa, CO.
 He was born in Hof, Germany, in 1961 and emigrated to the U.S. in 1969.
-He attended Northern Arizona University and received a B.S. in anthropology from Northern Arizona University, and an M.A. in English and an M.F.A. in Creative Writing from McNeese State University in Lake Charles, Louisiana.
+He holds a B.S. in anthropology from Northern Arizona University, and an M.A. in English and M.F.A. in Creative Writing from McNeese State University in Lake Charles, Louisiana.

 He’s had poems, stories, photos, and videos published in The McSweeney’s Book of Poets Picking Poets, McSweeney’s, Southern Indiana Review, Anti-, New Orleans Review, Nimrod, Conduit, Poet Lore, The Kansas Quarterly Review of Literature, Unlikely Stories, Open 24 Hours, and many other journals.

 His chapbook, Diesel Generator, was published by Horse Less Press in 2013, and his chapbook Diagrams & Nomenclature was published by White Knuckle Press in 2015.
 His full-length books of prose poems include Seven Notes of a Dead Man’s Song, published in 2014 by Mad Hat Press, and Redshift, which was published by Lit Fest Press in 2015.

 Brad Vogler (Design & Coding Consultant)